MillarK-UofA/bipartite_graph_embeddings/README.md

 | [cupy](https://pypi.org/project/cupy/)                    | v9.6.0  (cupy-cuda112) | Performs numpy-like operations on the GPU.
 Requires a CUDA enabled GPU (nVIDIA). |

-!!! note "cupy"
 If cupy is not installed, numpy will be used instead.
-See [cupy_support](http://localhost:8000/common/cupy_support.md)